pic4arts/anime-guessr/README.md

 1. **Adding Anime**
    - Type or paste one or multiple anime titles in the textarea
+   - Each entry is separated by a line break
    - Press "Hinzufügen" or Enter to add them

 2. **Managing Entries**